-- A novel Bayesian OEF model: here we explore how a novel Bayesian approach developed for ecological systems may be applied to OEF purposes.
+- A novel Bayesian OEF model: here we explore how a novel Bayesian approach developed for ecological systems, called inlabru, may be applied to OEF purposes.
+This model is rooted in basic physical principles and will combine different data sources (seismicity, fault maps, slip rate maps, and strain rate maps).